-Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Harm reduction, Mindfulness-based cognitive therapy (MBCT), Psychodynamic, Strengths-based, Relational
+Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Harm Reduction, Mindfulness-based Cognitive Therapy (MBCT), Psychodynamic, Relational, Strengths-based

 I am a psychodynamically trained psychologist.
 I also believe in using an integrated approach when helping someone to understand the how and why of what got them to this point in their life.
 I have found that an integrative approach to therapy works best.
 If a client has a non-Western approach to coping with life issues, that can be integrated into the treatment.
 I adapt my approach to what is best suited for you the client.
 It is my goal to build a therapeutic relationship with you by creating a safe and healing environment where you feel safe to explore your thoughts, feelings, and emotions.

 I have worked with many diverse populations from people who practice Native American spirituality, to people with a Yogic flavor to their approaches to life, to working with those in underserved communities.
 I have worked with people from all cultural backgrounds.
 I also have worked with people with diverse sexual orientations.
 My training in community mental health settings was an incredible experience as I worked with people battling depression, anxiety, PTSD, and trauma.
 I have also worked with clients convicted of sexually abusive behaviors.
 However, I am quite versatile, and I have worked with people needing help in many areas of their lives.

 MA - Clinical Psychology, Alliant International University, California School of Professional Psychology

 PsyD - Clinical Psychology, Alliant International University, California School of Professional Psychology

 I have a strong Ashtanga/Mysore Yoga practice.
 I enjoy chanting Yoga sutras.
 I also enjoy practicing gyrotonics, hiking, walking and riding my Peloton bike.